AIDL-PROJ-2022/enhanced-srgan/README.md

 ### 8.3 Quality Metrics <a name="quality_metrics"></a>

 #### 8.3.1 Structural Similarity Index(SSIM)
-Given 2 images, SSIM is an index between in the range (-1,1) indicating similar are those two images.
+Given 2 images, SSIM is an index with values in the range (-1,1) which estimates the level of similarity between thos two images.
 * +1 = very similar or the same.
 * -1 = very different.